andromedarabbit/what-to-monitor/README.md

   For instance,

-  - When over 80% is beging used for web container node
+  - When over 80% is being used for web container node
-  - When over 70% is beging used for database storage
+  - When over 70% is being used for database storage

 - Disk IO is too high